SEOptimize-LLC/SEO-Cannibalization-Analysis/README.md

-Based on my research of similar SEO cannibalization analysis tools and industry best practices, I'll generate a comprehensive README.md file for your repository.
-Since I couldn't directly access the specific files in your repository, this README follows the standard structure and functionality typically found in SEO cannibalization analysis tools.

 # SEO Cannibalization Analysis Tool

 A comprehensive Python-based tool for analyzing keyword cannibalization issues using Google Search Console data.
 This tool helps identify when multiple pages on your website compete for the same keywords, potentially diluting your SEO performance.